Xevion/tcp-chat/README.md

 Then enable it with `--tls` (or `tls = true` in `tcp-chat.toml`) on both ends.
 The GUI client also has a TLS checkbox in the connection dialog.
 The client accepts self-signed certificates while `TLS_VERIFY` is false.

+Client and server negotiate TLS (and the protocol version) in a short cleartext handshake before any connection is established, so a mismatch — connecting without TLS to a TLS-only server, say — is reported plainly ("server requires TLS") instead of failing with an opaque socket error.

 ## Connecting